 For a 3-star hotel, we weren’t expecting to be welcomed by the grandeur of Grand Belllo Hotel’s elegant and spacious lobby.
 With a chandelier hung from its high ceiling and marble floor glistening against the cosy light, Grand Belllo Hotel’s lobby doesn’t come up short when compared to a 5-star hotel.

 Check in at this odd hour was speedy.
-We paid rm170 inclusive of taxes and were allocated a room on level 1 (one level above the lobby).
+We paid rm170 inclusive of taxes (view current price) and were allocated a room on level 1 (one level above the lobby).

 You have Successfully Subscribed!